kloczek/zabbix-templates/README.md

       - new ```show_compatibility_56``` - show is MySQL engine running in MySQL 5.6 compatibility mode is ON/OFF
       - new ```Threads_cached``` - the number of threads in the thread cache
       - mew ```Threads_running``` - the number of threads that are not sleeping
-      - rewrite most of the items SQL queries to use uppercase SQL keywords and lowercase for table names and row names (this will cause problems with imprt new template b ut I need to standarize thuis before first officially announced release of the templates)
+      - rewrite most of the items SQL queries to use uppercase SQL keywords and lowercase for table names and row names (this will cause problems with imprt new template but I need to standarize thuis before first officially announced release of the templates)
     - Screens:
       - new ```SVC::MySQL::threads``` which combines ```SVC::MySQL::threads``` graph and ```Connections``` simple graph
     - Triggers: